 FUNDING AREAS: K-12 education, environment, Arkansas communities

-IP TAKE: WFF is into charter schools in a big way in Arkansas and throughout the country.
-If you’re not involved in education, the best opportunities for Arkansas groups is in preserving local green space and creating jobs to stimulate the local economy.
+IP TAKE: WFF prioritizes charter schools in Arkansas and throughout the country.
+For grant seekers not involved in education, the best opportunities for Arkansas groups is in preserving local green space and creating jobs to stimulate the local economy.

-It’s important to note that WFF operates separately from the Walmart Foundation, which is the philanthropic arm of the corporation.
-The money comes from different sources, and the foundations are governed by different staffs and boards.
+It is important to note that WFF operates separately from the Walmart Foundation, which is the philanthropic arm of the corporation.
+The funding comes from different sources, and the foundations are governed by different staffs and boards.